 In the next couple of days go to your gym and walk through the free weights section.
 Identify and take note of where all the equipment that you will start using is located.
 Look for the barbells, squat racks, etc.

 Field trip to your gym.
 Walkthrough the free weights section to go over the material from yesterday.

 Re-Rack simply means putting the weights you are using back where they belong. - Always try and put them back exactly where you found them so you get that area ready for the next person.
 Not everyone is polite enough to do this. -- Some gyms have spray bottles and wipes around.
 Wipe all your weights down before re-racking them. - Many times you may find yourself cleaning up after other people, don't let this discourage you.

 Here are a few barbell terms you will start to see beginning next week.
 We will go more in-depth, this is a quick overview to help you become familiar with some of the terms.
 Back Squat: the bar is on your back as you squat down.
 Front Squat: the bar is in front on top of your deltoids while you squat down.
 Deadlift: taking the bar from a dead stop from the floor and standing up with it.
-Overhead Press: bar slightly above shoulders to pressing up overhead Push Press: RDL: Romanian Deadlift: standing fulling with the barbell at your hips and lowering it slightly below your knees.
+Overhead Press: bar slightly above shoulders to press up overhead Push Press: very similar to the overhead press where you push the bar over your head, but with the push press you get to use your legs with a slight dip for momentum.
+RDL: Romanian Deadlift: standing fulling with the barbell at your hips and lowering it slightly below your knees.
 BB Bent Over Row: Again, the descriptions above are extremely basic.
 We will start diving deeper in the next few weeks.

 Today's homework I want you to write down everything that intimidates you about going into the free weights section at the gym.
 Write down the first things that come to mind.
 After you do that.
 I want you to cross out that intimidation and write something motivating for yourself.
 Write things you will/want to achieve with strength training.
 How will it make you feel?
 Physically and mentally.